Iancheung228/Iancheung228.github.io/_posts/2023-12-21-Batchnorm.md

 ## Introduction

 Batchnorm has been empirically shown to allow deep neural nets to train faster and more stably (less sensitive to the choice of initialization).
 The exact theoretical benefit of the batch norm layer has always been a topic of debate.
 The original paper attributes the success to resolving the problem of internal covariate shift.
-In 2019, there is a enw paper that argues, instead of ICS, it is the fact that batch norm lauyer makes the optimization landscape smoother.
+In 2019, there is a new paper that argues, that instead of ICS, it is the fact that batch norm layer makes the optimization landscape smoother.

 Batch norm is a mechanism that aims to stabilize the distribution of inputs to a network layer during the training phase.
 Specifically, the batch norm layer converts the first two moments of the input to mean 0 and variance 1.